DesignThinkerer/fullstackopen/README.md

 # fullstackopen
-exercises from the course fullstackopen.com
+submission repository  for the exercises from the course fullstackopen.com